Skip to main content

 Consultation

 Individual consultation is crucial to a fair redundancy.
 It should be a means by which information is gathered to assist an employer in making its decision and give employees the opportunity to ask questions and have their say.
-It is essential that the consultation meetings occur before the final dismissal decisions have been taken.
+It is essential that the consultation meetings occur at a formative stage and before the final dismissal decisions have been taken.
 It is also important that during consultation the employer does not assert or imply that the employee will definitely be made redundant.

 When arranging a consultation meeting, an employer should give the employee adequate time and information to prepare properly for it.
 Whilst there is no obligation to allow an employee to be accompanied to consultation meetings, the employer may choose to give the employee that option.